Greece › Crete › Chania Hotels

 Hotel Phone: +30 28210 88806

-Distinctively decorated, five-star boutique hotel right on the harborfront in the historic townhouse of one of the last Venetian noble families.
+Distinctively decorated, five-star boutique hotel right on the harbor front in the historic townhouse of one of the last Venetian noble families.
 Renaissance-era details have been carefully restored, including the hand-painted ceilings and oriel windows.
-Its nine rooms and suites feature bespoke furniture in rich colors, espresso makers, and soundproof windows.
-Honeymoon Suites add internal balconies, two-bedroom Master Suites add a jacuzzi bath and balcony, the Junior Suite offers an outdoor jacuzzi, and the two-bedroom Hideaway Suite has its own private courtyard.
-Complimentary, a la carte breakfast is served in the hotel’s private yard, while a casual Mediterannean menu is available in the attached restaurant.
+Its nine rooms and suites feature custom furniture, espresso makers, and soundproof windows.
+Honeymoon Suites add internal balconies, two-bedroom Master Suites include jacuzzi baths and balconies, the Junior Suite has an outdoor jacuzzi, and the two-bedroom Hideaway Suite offers a private courtyard.
+Complimentary, a la carte breakfast is served in the hotel’s private yard, while a casual Mediterranean menu is available in the attached restaurant.
 Steps from dining, shopping, the Maritime Museum, and Kiutsuk Hasan Mosque.

 4. Domes Zeen